Jezzffihuter2022/wangchuyao.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am a Ph.D. candidate in Social Research Methods at the [Department of Methodology](https://www.lse.ac.uk/Methodology), London School of Economics and Political Science (LSE), and a Ph.D.
+I am a final-year Ph.D. candidate in Social Research Methods at the [Department of Methodology](https://www.lse.ac.uk/Methodology), London School of Economics and Political Science (LSE), and a Ph.D.
 Affiliate at the LSE [Data Science Institute](https://www.lse.ac.uk/DSI).
 I was a Visiting Assistant in Research at Yale University, Department of Political Science.

-**I am on the academic job market.**

 My research examines how digital transformation in public administration and governance reshapes accountability, decision-making, and institutional legitimacy, combining experimental and computational methods.
 Substantively, I study how AI transparency policies, AI-assisted deliberation, and algorithmic decision-making affect public trust, administrative judgment, and policy outcomes in China and beyond.
 Methodologically, I combine survey experiments, computational text, image, and network analysis with AI-mediated citizen–state interaction and large-scale surveys.